September 13, 1983: Osborne Computer Corporation, one of Apple’s early rivals, declares bankruptcy.

 As with so many early personal computing rivalries, the main players in the Osborne-versus-Apple clash knew each other.

-The Osborne 1 computer was designed by Lee Felsenstein, who moderated at the Homebrew Computer Club, a hobbyist meet-up that Steve Wozniak and Jobs attended.
-(That’s where they first showed off the Apple-I.)
+Lee Felsenstein designed the Osborne 1 computer.
+Felsenstein also moderated the Homebrew Computer Club, a hobbyist meet-up that Jobs and Steve Wozniak attended.
+(That’s where they first showed off the Apple-1.)

-Osborne himself was a regular attendee at Homebrew.
-He often wound others up at the meetings by endlessly talking about his upcoming machines.
+Osborne regularly attended Homebrew meetings, too.
+He often wound up other people at the sessions by endlessly talking about his upcoming machines.

-Later on, he needled Jobs about the rumors Apple was building the Macintosh.
+Later on, he needled Jobs about rumors that Apple was building the Macintosh.
 “What’s this ‘Macintosh’ I keep hearing about?” he once asked Jobs.
 “Is it even real?”